Jay-Roberts/Screen_Shot_Classifier/README.md

 ## Scraping from Steam

-To scrape images from the steam website firs you must get the community pages where they are located.
+To scrape images from the steam website first you must get the community pages where they are located.

 ```bash
 python3 Top100Games.py